hjleepapa/1.main/SLACK_COMPOSIO_INTEGRATION.md

 ### **1. Hackathon Demo:**
 ```
-"Hey Sambanova, create a high-priority todo to review Redis integration,
+"Hey Convonet, create a high-priority todo to review Redis integration,
 assign it to John, and send a Slack message to the dev-team channel
 saying 'Redis integration is ready for review'"
 ```